XTB vs Eightcap 2025

 Dive deeper: Best Low Spread Forex Brokers.

-XTB vs. Eightcap for range of investments: XTB lists 7,184 tradeable symbols and 71 forex pairs, while Eightcap offers 803 symbols and 55 forex pairs.
-Both support forex trading via CFDs or spot.
-A major difference is stock access: XTB lets clients buy exchange-traded shares on both U.S. and international markets (not just CFDs), whereas Eightcap does not offer exchange-traded shares.
+Comparing XTB vs Eightcap for range of investments: both brokers support forex trading, available as CFDs or spot contracts.
+XTB lists 7,184 tradeable symbols and 71 forex pairs, while Eightcap offers 803 symbols and 55 pairs.
+XTB also lets clients buy exchange-traded securities on both U.S. and international exchanges (for example, Apple or Vodafone).
+Eightcap does not offer exchange-traded securities.
+Neither broker provides delivered cryptocurrencies, but both offer cryptocurrency CFDs.
+Copy trading is available at Eightcap, not at XTB.

 |